The Colonial Fleet BEFORE Cimtar

 Warriors and Technicians all use the same rank system.
 A Captain in Engineering out ranks a Lieutenant who is a Viper pilot.
 However, the engineer would not try and tell a Viper pilot how to fly, nor would the Viper pilot try and tell an engineering tech how to fix the life support system.

-Though the archetypical image of a Warrior is a Viper pilot, not all Warriors are Viper pilots, very few have the qualities needed to be a pilot of any kind.
+Though the archetypal image of a Warrior is a Viper pilot, not all Warriors are Viper pilots, very few have the qualities needed to be a pilot of any kind.
 Most Warriors are (were) part of the Colonial Planetary Forces.
 These Warriors do most of their fighting on a planet surface (though there are elite groups used in boarding and ship to ship assaults.)

 Viper Pilots are part of the Colonial Space Forces (CSF) the fleet that defended the Colonies from Cylons, pirates and other off world threats.